Field strength meter: The relation between the electric field and the transmitted power

 where $Z_0=376.730 313 668(57)$ $\Omega\quad$is the impedance of free space. $\Omega$ is the symbol for ohms.

 It is clear that electric field strength is inversely proportional to the distance between the transmitter and the receiver.
 However, this relation is impractical for calculating the field strength produced by terrestrial transmitters, where reflections and attenuation caused by objects around the transmitter or receiver may affect the electrical field strength considerably.

 Field strength meter

-Field strength meter is actually a simple receiver.
+A field strength meter is actually a simple receiver.
 The RF signal is detected and fed to a microammeter, which is scaled in dBμ.
 The frequency range of the tuner is usually within the terrestrial broadcasting bands.
 Some FS meters can also receive satellite (TVRO and RRO) frequencies.
 Most modern FS meters have AF and VF circuits and can be used as standard receivers.
 Some FS meters are also equipped with printers to record received field strength.